polyadic/funcky/Documentation/src/for-each.md

 # `IEnumerable` extension method `.ForEach`
-With the `.ForEach` extension method, you can invoke an action for each item in an enumerable, just like a `for each` statement would allow you to do.
+With the `.ForEach` extension method, you can invoke an action for each item in an enumerable, just like a `foreach` statement would allow you to do.

 This method is already available in .NET, but just on `List`s, and it makes sense for it to be available on every enumerable.

 Keep in mind that `.ForEach` is imperative and only expects an `Action<T>`.
 It should not be used to change state of anything outside of the `.ForEach`.